Towards Carrollian quantization: renormalization of Carrollian electrodynamics: Quantum field description of sCED

 \section{Quantum field description of sCED}

 In the previous section we studied the classical field description of scalar Carrollian electrodynamics.
-In this section, we propose a quantization prescription.
-We shall put to use functional techniques to explore the quantum field description of scalar Carrollian electrodynamics.
+In this section, we propose a quantization prescription, particularly the renormalization of sCED\footnote{It should be noted that the quantization of Carrollian field theory is not on a firm footing and we are working on addressing the canonical quantization of Carrollian field theories.
+We shall be reporting these issues with glorifying detail in our upcoming work (the manuscript is currently under preparation).
+However, for completeness, we make a very generic and plausible assumption of the existence of the vacuum and present a cursory introduction to the renormalization of an interacting (quartic) Carrollian scalar field theory in \autoref{section:CSP} which makes the renormalization approach for sCED self-sufficient.} We shall put to use functional techniques to explore the renormalization of scalar Carrollian electrodynamics.
 The \emph{action} $S$, for the sCED using \eqref{eqn:lag} takes the following form

 The gauge field couplet $\varphi^I \equiv (B,A^i)$ and the complex scalar field $\phi$, carries the mass dimensions $[B]=[A_i] =[\phi]=[\phi^{*}]=1$ rendering us with a case of a marginally renormalizable theory with $[e]=0$.
 An instructive thing to note in (\ref{eqn:action}) is that the gauge field $A_i$ does not participate in any interaction with $\phi$ or $\phi^*$.
 As a consequence, the propagators and vertices shall admit loop corrections offered only due to the interaction between the gauge field $B$ and the complex scalar $\phi$.
 For the rest of the paper, we shall focus only on the 1 loop corrections in the theory.